Turn on God Mode in TouchDesigner with GLSL Shaders

 - I provide you with 9 of example project file templates.
 The techniques in these templates have made me thousands of dollars and are the result of years of trial and error.

-For the next two weeks, I’m offering Turn on God Mode in TouchDesigner with GLSL Shaders for 40% off ($75, regular $125).
+I’m offering Turn on God Mode in TouchDesigner with GLSL Shaders for $125.